A Survey on Foundation Models for Personalized Federated Intelligence: Towards Trustworthy Personalized Federated Intelligence

 Popular methods such as GradCAM~\cite{selvaraju2017grad}, AttentionViz~\cite{yeh2024attention_viz}, and SHAP~\cite{lundberg2017unified} provide local explanations by illustrating how specific features influence individual predictions.
 For instance, GradCAM highlights the regions of the input that had the most influence on the model's decisions, while AttentionViz leverages attention mechanisms to visualize how input features are weighted during processing.
 Additionally, SHAP enhances interpretability by assigning Shapley values to input features, quantifying their contributions to the predictions based on game-theoretic principles.
-Building on this, FedSA~\cite{otmani2024fedsv} adapts SHAP to federated settings by estimating each client's contribution using Shapley values, thereby enabling the detection of and defense against malicious participants in the federation.
+Building on this, FedSA~\cite{otmani2024fedsv} adapts SHAP to federated settings by estimating each client's contribution, thereby enabling the detection of and defense against malicious participants in the federation.
 In contrast, global explanations, such as model distillation~\cite{tan2018distill}, GAM~\cite{caruana2015intelligible}, and LIME~\cite{ribeiro2016should}, offer a broader understanding of the model's decision-making processes across all data, helping users grasp how the model operates as a whole.
-For instance, LIME~\cite{ribeiro2016should} treats the model as a black box and constructs interpretable surrogate models by perturbing the input data and observing the resulting changes in the model's predictions.
+For instance, LIME~\cite{ribeiro2016should} treats the model as a black box and approximates its local decision boundary by fitting an interpretable surrogate model on perturbed samples around a specific input.
+Formally, LIME solves the following optimization problem:

+where \( f \) is the original black-box model, \( g \in G \) is an interpretable surrogate model (e.g., linear regression), \( F(f, g, \pi_x) \) measures the fidelity of \( g \) in approximating \( f \) near the input \( x \) using a locality-aware weighting function \( \pi_x \), and \( \Omega(g) \) is a regularization term that penalizes model complexity to ensure interoperability.
 Additionally, the distill-and-compare approach proposed by~\cite{tan2018distill} allows for auditing black-box risk scoring models by distilling them into transparent student models and comparing these to ground-truth models, thereby offering valuable insights into the black-box model's decision-making process.
 Therefore, integrating these XAI methods into the development of the PFI process shows great promise in ensuring that the model’s decision-making process remains transparent and trustworthy to users.